wlhlm/fc980c-controller/README.md

 Copyright © 2022 Wilhelm Schuster

 The PCB design is licensed under the CERN-OHL-S v2.
 See the LICENSE file in each of the revision folders for the license text.
-This license is strongly reciprocal and is similar in spirit to the GPL, but specifically focusing on hardware.
+This license is strongly reciprocal and is similar in spirit to the GPL, but specifically focuses on hardware.

 The firmware portion of this project is licensed under GPL-2 in accordance with